 Should I use a standalone VPN with Edge?

 If your goal is comprehensive privacy, device-wide protection, or access to a wider set of streaming libraries, a standalone VPN is a better choice.
 Edge works well for browser privacy, and you can add a VPN for full coverage.
-Proxy in edge: how to configure proxies in Microsoft Edge for privacy, speed, and access

 Which VPN should I pick if I want the best all-around experience?